Elewekeadanma/UFOs/README.md

 Two recommedations for further development are:

 - Using drop-down lists instead of text boxes.
 That way, a user will not need to go through the table first before making a selection and instead of having to enter data, the user will just need to select relevant information.
-- Also, it will be nice if there was a message displayed once a search has been completed.
+- Also, it will be nice if there was a pop-up message informing the user that a search had been completed.